Masumi

 Masumi 'Grand Prix' Sparkling Junmai Ginjo, Nagano Prefecture Login In Stock

-Masumi (1.8 L) 'Shiro' Junmai Ginjo, Nagano Prefecture Login <1 Case
+Masumi (1.8 L) 'Shiro' Junmai Ginjo, Nagano Prefecture Login In Stock

 Masumi (720 ml) 'Shiro' Junmai Ginjo, Nagano Prefecture Login In Stock

-Masumi (720 ml) 'Sleeping Beauty' Hiyaoroshi Junmai Ginjo, Nagano Prefecture Login In Stock
+Masumi (720 ml) 'Sleeping Beauty' Hiyaoroshi (2024 release) Junmai Ginjo, Nagano Prefecture Login

-Masumi (720 ml) 'Sleeping Beauty' Hiyaoroshi (2023 release) Junmai Ginjo, Nagano Prefecture Login In Stock
+Masumi (720 ml) Arabashiri (First Run) Junmai Ginjo Nama, Nagano Prefecture Login

 Masumi traces its origins to 1662, when the brewery was founded near Lake Suwa at the southern fringe of the Japan Alps in Nagano Prefecture.
 An abundance of pure mountain spring water, an excellent brewing rice called Miyamanishiki, and a local tradition of precision craftsmanship gave rise to the region’s full-bodied, flavorful and well-rounded sakes.